zextras/tech-doc/source/_includes/multiserver_install.rst

 Requirements
 ------------

-For each node, the single server's :ref:`system-requirements` and :ref:`software-requirements` are valid and apply for multiserver installation as well.
+For each node, the single server's :ref:`software-requirements` are valid and apply for multiserver installation as well.
+Regarding the :ref:`system-requirements`, consider that by dividing the load on more nodes you may need less resources (we recommend not to go below 4gb of ram).
 Moreover, make sure to configure the hostname and DNS resolution (See Single Server Installation's :ref:`Step 2
 <installation-step2>` and :ref:`Step 3 <installation-step3>`
 respectively).